I am originally from Barrow Creek and I’m married to Ricky Holmes a traditional owner of Ampilatwatja.

 When I was younger I would often stay with an Aunty in Alice Springs who was a well-established artist there and as a teenager I would help her to paint her paintings.

 I also has a couple of Aunties in Utopia who were part of the Utopian Batik movement and I would watch them do batik as a child.

 I draws a lot of inspiration from my homeland and my childhood memories of Barrow Creek and the country surrounding there.
 My paintings are often reminiscing of hunting and camping trips, climbing the hills to get brilliant views and walking my land with my family.

 Kathleen’s dot work is exquisitely fine and she uses this technique to make patterns within the landscapes of her paintings demonstrating her peaceful, patient disposition and a deep love and connection to her country.
-The work produced by Kathleen is recognisably distinct, due to the application of her fine patterned dots and the often bright and child-like figurative depiction of the land.
+The work produced by Kathleen is recognisably distinct, due to the application of her fine patterned dots and the often bright and lively figurative depiction of the landscape.

 Kathleen tells of how she is inspired by landscapes, the ways the sky changes and how the light changes the colours of the land and the rocks.